Best Beach Resorts in Tunisia

 Tabarka — the coral coast

 Tabarka, on Tunisia’s far northwest coast near the Algerian border, is the least-known resort option and the most scenically interesting.
-The coastline is rockier and more dramatic than the eastern beaches, with clear water, underwater rock formations popular with divers, and pine-forested hills running to the shore.
 Les Mimosas and Hotel Itropika are among the few resort-style options; the infrastructure is less developed than the other areas.

 Best for: divers, nature-oriented travellers, anyone who wants a beach stay away from the main tourist zones.